-For those individuals with extraordinary talent or ability, the O visa and specifically the O-1 category for the US are an excellent option.
-This skill must be demonstrated in the field of arts, sciences, education, business, or athletics.
-The O visa also applies in the film or television industry, having achieved national or international recognized achievements.
+For those with extraordinary talent or ability, the O visa and specifically the O-1 category visas for the US are an excellent option.
+This ability must be demonstrated in the field of arts, sciences, education, business, or athletics.
+You can also opt for the visa type O in the film or television industry with nationally and internationally recognized achievements.

-In this article we are going to explain what an O visa is in the US, answering everything you should know in 2022.
-Being immigration attorneys in Los Angeles for more than 40 years, we are at your disposal to answer any questions.
+In this article we are going to explain what an O visa is in the US, answering everything you need to know in 2022.
+Being immigration lawyers in Los Angeles for more than 40 years, we are at your service to answer any questions.

-- O-1A: Individuals with extraordinary abilities in education, science, business or athletics.
-Excludes individuals from the arts, movies, or television industry.
+- O-1A: Individuals with extraordinary ability in education, science, business, or athletics.
+It excludes individuals from the arts, film, or television industry.

-- O-1B: Individuals with extraordinary achievements in the film, television or arts industry.
+- O-1B: Individuals with extraordinary achievement in the television industry, motion pictures, or the arts.

-- O-3: Spouses or children of non-immigrants on the O-1 and O-2 visa.
+- O-3: Spouses or children of non-immigrants of the O-1 and O-2 visa.

-Examples of professions suitable for O type visas
+Examples of professions eligible for the O visa

-It is somewhat common to confuse this visa thinking that it is mainly for artists.
-It actually encompasses many more professions.
+It is common to confuse this visa with the belief that it is mainly for artists, as in the case of the P visa.
+In reality, the O visa covers many more professions.
 Here is a brief example of these:

-- The beneficiary must demonstrate extraordinary skills in a sustained manner nationally and internationally.
+- The recipient must demonstrate extraordinary abilities that are acclaimed on a sustained national and international basis.

-- Must come to the US to continue working in their area of extraordinary ability.
+- You must travel to the US temporarily to continue working in your area of extraordinary ability.

-- Extraordinary ability in education, science, business or athletics means having achieved a level of specialty.
-That is, being part of the small percentage of people in the highest sphere of their ability.
+- Extraordinary ability in education, science, business, or athletics means having achieved a specialty level.
+That is, to be part of the small percentage of people in the highest sphere in their field of specialty.